Main menu

 Official transcripts from past degrees/studies

-Scholarships10 types of merit scholarships offered up to full tuition12 types of merit scholarships offered up to full tuition16 types of merit scholarships up to 30% of tuition
+Scholarships9 types of merit scholarships offered up to full tuition14 types of merit scholarships offered up to full tuition5 types of merit scholarships offered up to $10,000

 LocationMelbourne

-Melbourne has been dubbed the world's most livable city
+Melbourne is known as the cultural capital of Australia and has been dubbed the world's most livable city

 Sydney